-Any change orders submitted requiring changes to mechanical room design as a result of layouts not complying with code or equipment manufacturer clearance requirements will be determined to be errors and omissions, and subject to the requirements of Section 18, Change Orders and Contingency Funds.
+Any change orders submitted requiring changes to mechanical room design as a result of layouts not complying with code or equipment manufacturer clearance requirements will be determined to be errors and omissions, and subject to the requirements of the Construction Activities.
 It is expected coordination of all equipment clearances is complete prior to submitting design documents for review.

 A local mechanical exhaust system, in full accordance with ASHRAE 62.2-2010, shall be installed in each bathroom and kitchen.
-Also, a whole-house unit shall accompany the local systems.
 For Historic projects, consult Appendix A of ASHRAE 62.2-2010 on options for compliance.